bcgov/aqwarnings/frontend/warnings/2025-10-30_Continue_PM25_Kamloops.md

 webpage](https://www2.gov.bc.ca/gov/content/environment/air-land-water/air/air-quality)
 for real-time observations.

-Current conditions are expected to persist until weather conditions change and/or local emissions are reduced.
+THIS IS A TEST (not an actual warning).

-The next update will be on October 29, 2025 and posted to the province's [Air Quality Warnings webpage](https://www.gov.bc.ca/airquality).
+The next update will be on October 31, 2025 and posted to the province's [Air Quality Warnings webpage](https://www.gov.bc.ca/airquality).

 # Actions you can take